THE SCHØYEN HUMAN RIGHTS FOUNDATION

 Art.
 1. NAME AND TYPE OF FOUNDATION

 Art.
 1.1.
-The name of the Foundation is THE SCHØYEN HUMAN RIGHTS FOUNDATION
+The name of the Foundation is THE SCHØYEN HUMAN RIGHTS FOUNDATION STI

 Art.
 1.2.
 The Foundation shall be an international and perpetual Foundation.